-6.2.1 Potential Sources
+6.2.1 Potential sources

-Based on the review of available information, the following key potentially contaminative sources have been identified within the site boundary and in close proximity to the site.
+A number of potentially contaminative sources have been identified within the site boundary, and in close proximity to the site.

-On-site:
+On site:

-- General Made Ground from historical site activities, construction, localised demolition etc. - Localised contamination from site activities (for example, leakage of oil, petrol, or diesel from farming equipment, use and/or spillage of pesticides, herbicides, and fertilisers) - Possible localised demolition waste deposits in the north-west of the site from the Royal Ordnance Factory; - Possible ACMs within the fabric of the existing buildings. - Potentially contaminated groundwater. - Peat at Sellafield Tarn (natural source of ground gas);
+- Localised Made Ground from general historical site activities; - Localised contamination from historical site activities (for example, leakage of oil, petrol or diesel from farming equipment, slurry tank leakage, use and/or leak of pesticides, herbicides and fertilisers); - Possible ACMs within the fabric of the existing buildings. - Potentially contaminated groundwater. - Off site: - Demolition waste deposits from the Royal Ordnance Factory (infill at Sellafield Tarn); - Peat at Sellafield Tarn (natural source of ground gas); - Agricultural use; - Sellafield facility (195 m east); and - Potentially contaminated groundwater.